 Cyberattacks and privacy breaches: How companies can mitigate risks linked to privacy class actions

-Leading litigators provide practical advice to reduce exposure from a cyberattack or privacy breach
+Leading litigators provide practical advice to reduce exposure from an online breach

 Canada continues to experience a significant volume of privacy class action litigation.
 For more than a decade, this activity has largely been fueled by a rise in privacy breaches caused by cyberattacks and the potential for plaintiffs to obtain a significant award of damages for a breach of privacy without the need to prove harm or loss (as is required in torts such as negligence).